xxinyue-917/crazyswarm2/docs2/installation.rst

 First Installation
 ------------------

-1. If needed, install ROS 2 using the instructions at https://docs.ros.org/en/galactic/Installation.html or https://docs.ros.org/en/humble/Installation.html.
+1. If needed, install ROS 2 using the instructions at https://docs.ros.org/en/jazzy/Installation.html.

 2. Install dependencies